AherRahul/portfolio-v1/content/courses/00-understand-javascript-complete.md

 ---
-title: "Understand JavaScript Completely"
+title: Understand JavaScript Completely
-description: "This course is designed to take you on a comprehensive journey into the world of JavaScript, from its foundational principles to advanced concepts.
+description: This course is designed to take you on a comprehensive journey into the world of JavaScript, from its foundational principles to advanced concepts.
 We'll start by exploring the language's core syntax, data types, and control flow, helping you build a solid understanding of how JavaScript works.
-You'll learn about key features like prototypes, closures, and the event loop, which are essential for writing efficient and powerful code."
+  You'll learn about key features like prototypes, closures, and the event loop, which are essential for writing efficient and powerful code.
 tutor: 1
-time: "14hr 25 mins"
+time: 14hr 25 mins
 video: false
 topics:
   - javascript
 content:
   - module_id: 1
     module_name: Get Started
-    module_duration: "47 mins read"
+    module_duration: 47 mins read
     topics_count: 4
     tutor: 1
     expanded: false